Hydronium perchlorate

-Hydronium perchlorate is the chemical compound with the formula [H3O]ClO4|auto=1.
+Hydronium perchlorate is an inorganic chemical compound with the chemical formula [H3O]ClO4|auto=1.
 It is an unusual salt due to it being a solid and stable hydronium salt.
+It consists of hydronium cations [H3O]+ and perchlorate anions ClO4−.

 Production

 Hydronium perchlorate is produced by the reaction of anhydrous perchloric acid and water in a 1:1 molar ratio:

-This method was found to produce some byproducts and is not a reliable method.
-A more reliable method was reported by the cyclocondensation of sodium 2,6-diformyl-4-methylphenolate(produced by the reaction of 2,6-diformyl-4-methylphenol and sodium hydroxide in ethanol) and p-phenylenediamine via the sodium template method.
-It resulted in a yellow solid which was transmetallated with copper(II) perchlorate then refluxed in nitrogen for 1 hour.
-The resulting solution was filtered and cooled to form the colorless crystals of hydronium perchlorate.
+A more analytically reliable method was reported using the macrocyclic Schiff base of sodium 2,6-diformyl-4-methylphenolate and 2,6-diformyl-4-methylphenol as a chelating agent to sequester Cu(II): transmetallation of the macrocycle with copper(II) perchlorate yielded colorless crystals of hydronium perchlorate.

 It can also be produced by the reaction of anhydrous nitric acid and perchloric acid.